 3. Saves Time.
 Clear purpose brings efficient alignment of purposes between two individuals.
 There will be less time wasted discovering if there’s a good fit.
 Purpose attracts the right people for the right reasons.

-There are many ways entrepreneurs can structure a business to keep them doing what they love and allow others to contribute their expertise to make a better product or company for the long-term.
+There are many ways entrepreneurs can structure a business to keep them doing what they love and allow others to contribute their expertise to make a better product or company for the long term.
 If entrepreneurs can articulate the purpose of their idea, it will enable the right people to get on the bus—from investors to potential partners to future employees.

-Taking time to define your purpose in concise and understandable language can make business decisions simpler and bring an idea to reality more rewarding.
+Defining your purpose in concise and understandable language can make business decisions simpler and bring an idea to reality more rewarding.
 Let purpose be your guide.

 Here are a few great resources to help you through the process.